leon-chow/leon-chow.github.io/README.md

 # My Personal Website
 ## https://leonchow.me

+## Description

 Hello!
 Welcome to my personal website.
 From here, you can see a list of projects that I am working on, what programming languages that I am familiar with, and what blogs I have been featured in recently.
-If you wish to contact me, you can fill out the form below.
+If you wish to contact me, you can fill out the form at the bottom of the page.

-This website was built using Angular and Angular Material, along with HTML/SCSS and TypeScript.
+This website was built using Angular, Angular Material, HTML/CSS and TypeScript.

 ## Contributing
 If you think you found a bug on my site, or there's a typo or feature missing, feel free to file an issue or send me a pull request!